 Towards the close of 1802, the island was visited by a very dangerous epidemic, which chiefly affected the white inhabitants, and carried off several hundred persons.
 At that time, however, death did not enter the dwellings of the missionaries.
-But a few months before they had lost one of their number, brother Luke Turner, who entered into the joy of his Lord on the 18th of January.
-His departure was the more afflictive to his fellow-labourers, as he was still in the prime of life, and had been only two vears in the island.
+But some months before they had lost one of their number, brother Luke Turner.
+His departure was the more afflictive to his fellow-labourers, as he was still in the prime of life, and had been only two years on the island.
 But in that short period he had given sufficient proofs of his zeal in the Lord's service, and by his modest and unassuming character gained the esteem and love of all who knew him.
 The physician, with tears in his eyes, bore testimony to this.
-Addressing one of the brethren he said: "For these many months, sir, we have not lost one white patient.
+Addressing one of the brethren he said : "For these many months, sir, we have not lost one white patient.
 However, your friend is best prepared for it, though he cannot speak.
 His very countenance shews the peace of his heart and the rest of his soul.
 He will be rewarded in heaven.
-Look at his christian composure, his end will be as his life, easy I pity you, that you should lose a man of such and mild. a character +."
+Look at his Christian composure, his end will be as his life, easy and mild.
+I pity you. that you should lose a man of such a character."

-The first months of the years 1805 were a period of much anxiety, as an invasion from the French was almost daily expected.
+The first months of the year 1805 were a period of much anxiety, as an invasion from the French was almost daily expected.
 The presence of their fleet in these seas kept the inhabitants constantly on the alert.
 The colony was under martial law, and all business at a stand.
-On March the 10th the town of ST. JOHN's was suddenly thrown into the utmost consternation, and people were flying in all directions, a report being circulated that the enemy had landed on Johnson's point, and were marching to the town.
+On March the 10th the town of ST JOHN's was suddenly thrown into the utmost consternation, and people were flying in all directions, a report being circulated that the enemy had landed on Johnson's point, and were marching to the town.
 This fortunately proved a false alarm; and the island was preserved in peace.